 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Eleventh Supplementary Agreement is to operate and take effect despite any other Act or law.

 [Section 4E inserted by No. 17 of 2008 s.
 5.]

+4F.
+Twelfth Supplementary Agreement ratified and implementation authorised

+(1) The Twelfth Supplementary Agreement is ratified and its implementation is authorised.

+(2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Twelfth Supplementary Agreement is to operate and take effect despite any other Act or law.

+[Section 4F inserted by No. 25 of 2011 s.
+5.]

 5. Reserves Nos.
 23251 and 19631 at Burswood Island cancelled